HeardLibrary/digital-scholarship/script/r/lessons.md

 Fridays from 1:00 PM - 2:00 PM Central (US) Time (starting Sep 3).

 **NOTE CHANGE OF VENUE:** Central Library Poetry Room - 612A (Sep 3 - Oct 1)
+Central Library room 800BB on October 8 ONLY.

 Please register using this Zoom registration link even if you plan to attend in-person.
 This will give you the opportunity to participate by Zoom if you can't make one of the live sessions.
 [Registration link](https://vanderbilt.zoom.us/meeting/register/tJUuc-yorTsvGtBNHm9y74IFbHwTno6i2Zbo)